theaaravagarwal/Aarav_BlueStampPortfolio/index.md

         //the above line checks if either delta pitch or
         //delta roll exceeds the threshold
-        if (!isMoving) { //if we are not already moving isMoving = 1; //we change our flag for movement to true
+        if (!isMoving) { //if we are not already moving isMoving = 1; //if we have moved the threshold then we must be moving
+                          //so our flag must be true here
             //an action can be performed here
         }
     } else { //otherwise
-        if (isMoving) { //if we are moving isMoving = 0; //we change our flag for movement back to false
+        if (isMoving) { //if we are moving isMoving = 0; //this is set to false so that next iteration we can
+                          //still detect movement as not changing it would be a
+                          //1 way switch rather than a 2 way switch
             //an action can be performed here
         }
     }
     lastRoll = roll; lastPitch = pitch; //then we reset for next iteration
     ```

-    The algorithm
+    The algorithms overall time complexity is $O(1)$ as we perform a fixed number of calculations and comparisons consistently.

+2. Step Detection

+    why             ∆
+    how             ∆
+    summary         ∆
+    challenges      ∆

+    ```cpp

+    ```

+3. Distance Estimation

+    To estimate the total distance traveled, the algorithm simply multiplies the detected number of steps by an average stride length.
+While not as precise as GPS, this method is computationally inexpensive and effective for this application.

+    why             ∆
+    how             ∆
+    summary         ∆
+    challenges      ∆

+    ```cpp

+    ```

 ### Challenges